marp-team/marp-cli/README.md

 ## Basic usage

+> [!IMPORTANT]
+> Several kind of conversions with 🌐 icon require to install any of compatible browsers, [Google Chrome], [Microsoft Edge], or [Mozilla Firefox].
+When an unexpected problem has occurred while converting, please update your browser to the latest version.
+Check out [browser options](#browser-options) for more details.

 ### Convert to HTML

 The passed markdown will be converted to HTML file by default.
 In the below example, a converted `slide-deck.html` will output to the same directory.